 “When I came to court, I was at my lowest ebb and had suicidal thoughts.
 The women’s practitioner changed everything, she made me feel comfortable and safe, I could open up to her.
 She turned everything around for me, got me help and support.
 She changed my life.”
 Service user

 I am still struggling with everything that has happened, but I have so many people helping me now, I have a long way to go but I don’t feel alone any more, I’m so grateful.”
 Service user

 Together currently delivers liaison and diversion services across London.
 In April 2014 and April 2015 respectively, Together was also chosen by NHS England as one of the lead delivery partners for phases one and two of the London trial site for Liaison and Diversion (two of 20 trial sites in the initiative led by NHS England to roll out Liaison and Diversion services nationally).

 The first phase of the site sees specialist liaison and diversion teams based in 13 custody suites and seven courts in North, East and North East London, while phase two covers ten custody suites, six magistrates’ courts and two crown courts across West, North West and Central London.
 The total population covered by both sites is 4.5 million people.

 Phase two is delivered in partnership with West London Mental Health NHS Trust, Central and North West London NHS Foundation Trust and Barnet, Enfield and Haringey Mental Health NHS Trust.

 We are also supporting the delivery of the trial site in South Yorkshire through a partnership with Rotherham, Doncaster & South Humber (RDASH) NHS Foundation Trust.

 In addition to our Liaison and Diversion projects in the trial sites, we have provision in additional police and court settings in London.
-For more information about all our Liaison and Diversion services in London, please contact Colin Burgess on 020 7780 7340.
+For more information about all our Liaison and Diversion services in London, please contact Caroline Williams on 020 7780 7340.